This post was updated on September 12, 2022.

 1. VET YOUR MOVING COMPANY PROSPECTS

 Just as with any moving help you hire, before you start calling around willy-nilly, do your homework and look for reputable companies.
-Check reviews and talk to friends and family for recommendations.
-And, just in case it doesn’t go without saying: Make sure the companies you’re requesting moving quotes from are licensed and insured.
+Not sure what makes a moving company reputable?
+Here are some tips:

 2. GET MORE THAN ONE MOVING COST ESTIMATE

 Once you’ve got a shortlist, call them up or fill out an online form for a moving cost estimate.
 According to Consumer Affairs, you should get at least three estimates from moving companies.
 Also, quotes based on in-person interactions tend to be more accurate than online quotes (more on questions you need to ask your moving contenders in a minute), but going online can be a great place to start your inquiry.
 Keep in mind, too, that only binding estimates guarantee your price.

 Not sure what a binding or non-binding estimate is?
 You’re not alone.
 Many people don’t understand the difference between the three common types of estimates, which can get them into trouble down the road.
 They are as follows:

 - Non-binding moving estimate: A best guess as to your moving expenses.
 The actual bill may be more or less, but your mover can only require you to pay 110% of this estimate during delivery.
 The rest will be billed to you, however, at a later date.

 - Binding moving estimate: This is a set-in-stone price that has to be honored by both you and your mover as long as nothing changes.
 You can’t sneak in that bedroom suite last minute without paying a penalty.